CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

 There is no interaction with the user.

 #### Inputs
-The sever will take messages from the client(s), communicating whatever action the client is performing.
+The server will take messages from the client(s), communicating whatever action the client is performing.

 #### Outputs
-The sever sends various messages to the clients currently in the game.
-These includes grid information (for new players), grid displays, and quit messages.
+The server sends various messages to the clients currently in the game.
+These includes grid information (for new players), grid displays, and quit, update, and game over messages.

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your server, other than the main module.

 - `initializeGame` sets up the data structures for the game
 - `runGame` calls message_loop and uses the messages received to call relevant functions to run the game
 - `gameOver` informs the clients that game is over; clean up; exit

 ### Pseudo code for logic/algorithmic flow

-> For each function write pseudocode indented by a tab, which in Markdown will cause it to be rendered in literal form (like a code block).
-> Much easier than writing as a bulleted list!
-> For example:

 The server will run as follows: